subgraph23/SWL/README.md

 ## Training logs

 - Each log file in the `logs` folder contains the training result of a model configuration.
-Each file is named by the corresponding dataset (ZINC-subset or ZINC-full), model string, batch size, distance encoding hyper-parameter, and random seed, with the form `logs/<subset>.<model>.<batch size>.<max distance>.<seed>.txt`.
+Except SUN's log files, each file is named by the corresponding dataset (ZINC-subset or ZINC-full), model string, batch size, distance encoding hyper-parameter, and random seed, with the form `logs/<subset>.<model>.<batch size>.<max distance>.<seed>.txt`.
+As for SUN's log files, each file is named with the form `logs/<policy>.<model>.<seed>`.
 In each file, the i-th row contains four metrics at the i-th training epoch: learning rate, training loss, validation MAE, and test MAE.

 ## History